Russia’s war in Ukraine means the end of counterterrorism consensus

-Time to Recalibrate US Sanctions for Human Rights by George A. Lopez in Inkstick Media, 7 January 2022.
+Time to Recalibrate US Sanctions for Human Rights by George A. Lopez, Inkstick Media, (7 January 2022).

 The U.S. warns Russia it faces sanctions if it invades Ukraine.
 Do sanctions work?
 NPR’s Rachel Martin interviews David Cortright on Morning Edition.